 A method of classifying prostate cancer cells on a scale of 2–10.
 The higher the Gleason score (also called the Gleason sum), the faster the cancer is likely to grow and spread beyond the prostate.

 High Dose Rate Brachytherapy

 Placement of metal encapsulated radioactive seeds inside a temporary catheter placed directly into or adjacent to a tumor or organ.
 The catheter(s) remains in place for a few days, but the radioisotope is only inserted by a remotely activated device one or two times per day over that time.
-The radioisotope remains in place only during a treatment, so the patient need be necessarily hospitalized.
+The radioisotope remains in place only during a treatment, so the patient must necessarily be hospitalized.
 The treatment must be given in a heavily shielded room to avoid radioactive exposure of others.
-Radiation is delivered quickly and intermittently over a period of minutes.
+Radiation is delivered over a period of minutes.

 A chemical substance released into the body by the endocrine glands.
 These glands include the thyroid, adrenal, testes, and ovaries.
 The substance travels through the bloodstream and sets in motion various body functions.
 Testosterone and estrogen are examples of male and female hormones.